I Don't Know Why I Act This Way

-I Don't Know Why I Act This Way is the fourth solo album of the singer-songwriter Jude Cole.
-Released in 1995, eight years after his self-titled debut solo album.
+I Don't Know Why I Act This Way is the fourth solo album by American singer-songwriter Jude Cole, released by Island Records on September 25, 1995.

-A follow up effort to Start the Car, and A View from 3rd Street, I Don't Know Why I Act This Way brings the listener to something new with Jude Cole.
-This album is about a wide variety of human emotions and conditions.
-It is one of Jude's most "intense" lyrical efforts.
-It is complete with complex arrangements and production and the many unexpected instrumental twists that have become his trademark.
+A follow-up effort to Start the Car and A View from 3rd Street, I Don't Know Why I Act This Way discusses a variety of human emotions and conditions.
+Described as Cole's most "intense" lyrical effort, it is complete with complex arrangements and production.
 The album cover depicts Cole in the right foreground, while the background is a direct recreation of Edward Hopper's works.
 Specifically, the left side bears a very strong resemblance to Nighthawks, while the right is a direct copy of 7 AM.

 Track listing

 All songs written by Jude Cole except as indicated.